Lesson 77: Handel Sonata in A minor, HWV 362 — Allegro

 Sessions 1–2 — map the movement at half tempo

-Read end-to-end at quarter = 60, mark the hardest two bars, mark the articulation choices in your score.
+Read at quarter = 60; mark the hardest two bars and the articulation choices.

 Sessions 3–5 — hardest-bar drill, double tonguing

-The marked bars, slow with the sixteenth-note metronome subdivision, until each plays the same way three times in a row at tempo.
+The marked bars, slow, until each plays the same way three times in a row at tempo.

 Sessions 6–7 — chunks, then end-to-end